faathima/webCrawler/README.md

 # webCrawler
-This help to crawler help to crawl news from multiple news providers.
+This crawler helps to crawl news from multiple news providers.